laravel/docs/broadcasting.md

 <a name="client-reverb"></a>
 ### Reverb

 [Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
 You may install Echo via the NPM package manager.
-In this example, we will also install the `pusher-js` package since the Reverb broadcaster will leverage the Pusher SDK:
+In this example, we will also install the `pusher-js` package since Reverb utilizes the Pusher protocol for WebSocket subscriptions, channels, and messages:

 ```shell
 npm install --save-dev laravel-echo pusher-js